inogoosh/BasicCalculator/README.md

-# 🧮 Beginner's Command-Line Calculator in Python
+# 🧮 Beginner's Calculator in Python
 This is a simple and interactive Command-Line Calculator written in Python.
 It supports basic arithmetic operations, square, square root, exponentiation, and average calculation.
 Great for beginners who are learning how to use if-else, functions, loops, and user input in Python!

 # 🤖 Features